Nikola607/Nikola607/README.md

 - I’m currently learning everything
 - I use daily .java, .sql
 - I’m looking to collaborate with other people
-- 2021 Goals: Contribute more to Open Source projects
+- 2023 Goals: Gain more professional experience as a Java developer

 ### Connect with me: